Axelrod-Python/Axelrod/docs/contributing.rst

 classify all the other strategies (but feel free to! :)), but please do add it to the :code:`default_classifier` in the :code:`axelrod/player.py` parent class.

+Rewriting Existing Strategies
+'''''''''''''''''''''''''''''

+Several strategies are special cases of other strategies.
+For example, both `Cooperator` and `Defector` are special cases of `Random`, `Random(1)` and `Random(0)` respectively.
+While we could eliminate `Cooperator` in its current form, these strategies are intentionally left as is as simple examples for new users and contributors.
+Nevertheless, please feel free to update the docstrings of strategies like `Random` to point out such cases.

 How to run tests
 ''''''''''''''''